 1. Baba Ganoush

 Although this isn’t a well known Mediterranean recipe, it has all the elements of one.
 This delicious salad has a lot going for it.
 With plenty of veggies, chickpeas, avocado, and a lemon/olive oil dressing, it fits perfectly with our Healthy Mediterranean Recipes.
 It’s not only gorgeous but also healthy.
-With an added bonus of being higher in protein than most salads (thanks to the chickpeas). (go to recipe).
+With an added bonus of being higher in protein than most salads (thanks to the chickpeas). (recipe).

 This versatile recipe can be made with homemade yogurt or Greek yogurt.
-It can be served in a variety of ways, limited only by
+It can be served in a variety of ways, limited only by your imagination.
+For instance, you can serve this yogurt dip with an assortment of chopped vegetables.
+Or, if you want to splurge a bit, you can serve it with whole wheat pita bread.
+Additionally, this sauce is perfect to drizzle over falafel instead of tahini sauce. (recipe).

 I’m happy to include dates as part of our Healthy Mediterranean Recipes!
 It’s true that dates are amazing on their own, but you can easily dress them up to impress your friends.
 Although you can find recipes for mascarpone, blue cheese, and bacon stuffed/wrapped dates, I like to keep it simple.
 For example, replace the pit with a walnut, or an almond, and sprinkle or dip the date in shredded coconut.
-As an alternative, brush the inside of the date with tahini, stuff with almonds or walnuts, and sprinkle with sesame seeds. (go to recipe)
+As an alternative, brush the inside of the date with tahini, stuff with almonds or walnuts, and sprinkle with sesame seeds. (recipe)

 10. Tahini Sauce

 If you’ve never had tahini sauce, you are in for a treat!
 It’s a very popular condiment throughout the Mediterranean region.
 Although it is usually served alongside falafel, there are plenty of other great ways to use it!
 For example, Tahini Sauce is great over grilled meats and chicken.
 As a healthy dip alternative, serve with cutup vegetables.
 You can even serve it as a salad dressing!
 Or use it as a healthy spread in sandwiches.
 Just reduces the amount of water in the recipe to achieve a spreadable consistency.
-Make sure you include this tasty sauce as part of your must-try Healthy Mediterranean Recipes! (go to recipe)
+Make sure you include this tasty sauce as part of your must-try Healthy Mediterranean Recipes! (

 Do you Pinterest?
 Please Pin and share this post!